Walter Trohan: Career

 After college, Trohan went to New York City to work but "didn't like it" and returned to Chicago.
-In 1927, Trohan went to work at the for the City News Bureau of Chicago (1927–1929).
+In 1927, Trohan went to work at the City News Bureau of Chicago (1927–1929).

 On February 29, 1929, he received an offer to join the Chicago Tribune newspaper.
 As a young reporter, he was first on the scene of the infamous St. Valentine's Day Massacre, when Al Capone's gang gunned down several members of the rival Bugs Moran gang.

 In 1934, the Tribinue transferred Trohan as assistant correspondent to Washington, DC, when Franklin Roosevelt was president.
 In spite of the Tribunes hostility to Roosevelt's policies, Trohan and the president "maintained cordial relations."
 (Later, Trohan said that Roosevelt had "charisma in spades" but was "the worst snob I ever ran across.")
 In 1936, Trohan called FBI Director J. Edgar Hoover a "Keystone cop," but eventually, they became friends.